Secure CheckoutPersonal information is secured with SSL technology.

 35. Graphene: Large scale manufacturing and development of multifunctional materials

-Professional nanomaterials engineers and applied scientists working in government laboratories, commercial industry applied R & D laboratories, industry consultants, and academic post-docs
+Professional nanomaterials engineers and applied scientists working in government and commercial industry applied R & D laboratories as well as industry consultants and academic post-docs

 - No. of pages: